pawanrana/df-ml-anomaly-detection/DEMO.md

 ## Pipeline Monitoring

-1. Open The Dataflow Pipeline in GCP console and check the different Matrices monitoring the pipeline
+1. Open The Pub/Sub subscriptions and Dataflow Pipeline in GCP console and check the different Matrices monitoring the pipeline

 ![Un-acknowledged messages](diagram/un-ack-msg.png)
 ![cpu](diagram/cpu.png)